-As such, the Company has organized a webcast of the Meeting (details are set out below) whereby shareholders can listen to the Meeting online.
-This is not a virtual meeting and shareholders cannot vote or ask questions as part of the Meeting; questions following the Meeting can be submitted by emailing ir@resverlogix.com.

-The Company encourages shareholders to vote their shares at least forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays) prior to the Meeting (or any adjournment thereof) by following the instructions set out in the form of proxy or voting instruction form received by such shareholders.
+The Corporation will be holding its Meeting as a 'hybrid' meeting.
+The Corporation has organized a live webcast of the Meeting (details are set out below) whereby shareholders can attend the Meeting over the internet including asking questions as part of the Meeting, and the Corporation strongly encourages shareholders to attend the Meeting over the internet.
+Shareholders attending the Meeting over the internet cannot vote at the Meeting.
+The Corporation, therefore, encourages shareholders to vote their shares prior to the Meeting, at least forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays) prior to the Meeting by following the instructions set out in the form of proxy or voting instruction form received by such shareholders.